electrickery/ps2keyboard2matrix/README.md

 - Find pin 1 and 2 from the flat-cable header.
 These are at the top of the header, next to the text "J3".

-- Measure the resistance between the pins with and multi-meter.
+- Measure the resistance between the pins with an multi-meter.
 This should be very high, out of reach of most devices.

 - Type C00 &lt;Enter&gt; (One letter, two numbers)